thatrandomfrenchdude/zoot/README.md

 # zoot

 A simple C++ visualization of two players with battling pets that move randomly across a board.
-They battle if they run come within two squares of each other.<br> I was playing pokemon and wanted to make a very high level base for it with which I can play around.
+They battle if they run come within two squares of each other.<br><br> I was playing pokemon and wanted to make a very high level base for it with which I can play around.

 ### Run Instructions
 The following instructions have only been verified on MacOS Sonoma 14.5.